 Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision There are links with feeder Nursery schools.
-Teachers and SENDCo identify students who may need extra support at transition.
+Pastoral leads identify students who may need extra support at transition.
 Primary children visit local secondary schools regularly.
 Nursery/Secondary staff visit school to support transition.
 Transition events are available and accessible to all pupils across key stages/year groups and settings.
-Weekly P.E. lessons throughout the year for year 6 pupils in their expected secondary provision 'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
+'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
 Students identified as possibly struggling with transition have many additional visits in small groups.
-The SENDCo attends SEN EHC reviews.
+The SENCO attends annual statement &amp; EHC reviews.
 Students have a structured and gradual transition package from setting to setting.
 This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc.